Machine Learning For Dummies - Luca Massaron - E-Book

 Automation:

 Any form of automation can benefit from the addition of AI to handle unexpected changes or events.
-A problem with some types of automation today is that an unexpected event, such as an object in the wrong place, can actually cause the automation to stop.
-Adding AI to the automation can allow the automation to handle unexpected events and continue as if nothing happened.
+A problem with some types of automation today is that an unforeseen event, such as an object in the wrong place, can actually cause the automation to stop.
+Adding AI to the automation can enable it to handle unexpected events and continue as if nothing had happened.

 Customer service: